-The church of The Holy Trinity, Bosham, is one of the earliest churches in Sussex and there is documented evidence to show that there was a small Christian community in Bosham in the 7th century, making it the oldest site of Christianity in Sussex.
+The church of The Holy Trinity, Bosham, is one of the earliest churches in Sussex and documented evidence show that there was a small Christian community in Bosham in the 7th century, making it the oldest site of Christianity in Sussex.

-Bosham Church is depicted in the Bayeux Tapestry as it was from Bosham that Earl Harold, later King Harold is seen riding to Bosham with his retinue, praying in Bosham Church, feasting in his manor house before embarking on his ill-fated trip to Normandy in 1064.
-There is also a long held tradition that early in the 11th century King Canute’s young daughter was drowned in the millstream and was buried in the church.
+Bosham is depicted in the Bayeux Tapestry in scenes at the very beginning where Earl Harold, later King Harold is seen riding to Bosham with his retinue, praying in Bosham Church, feasting in his manor house before embarking on his ill-fated trip to Normandy in 1064.
+There is also a long held tradition that early in the 11th century King Cnut’s young daughter was drowned in the millstream and was buried in the church.
 In 1865 a small stone coffin was found just in front of the chancel arch.

-Other notable features in the church include the 14th century crypt (once a charnel house) with the All Hallows Chapel above which is dedicated to the memory of the dead.
-There is also a fine Norman font and several piscinae.
-There is a particularly fine 12th century trefoil-headed piscina in the Fishbourne Chantry which has a hollow column forming the drain and to the right of the high altar there is an unusual double piscina.
+Other notable features in the church include the 14th century crypt (once a charnel house) with All Hallows Chapel above which is dedicated to the memory of the dead.
+There is also a late 12th century font and several piscinae.
+In the Fishbourne Chantry there is a particularly fine 12th century trefoil-headed piscina which has a hollow column forming the drain and to the right of the high altar there is an unusual double piscina.

 Try this link for more information:-